 Stay safe out there!
 Use your common sense and get enough rest.

 12. Official route:

-The route consists of 1896 km on mostly asphalt/tarmac and some on gravel road and cobblestones of different qualities.
+The route consists of 1938 km (gravel race) or 1964 (road race) km on mostly asphalt/tarmac and some on gravel road and cobblestones of different qualities.

 It passes through some of the most scenic landscapes of Denmark – and pass several interesting sites for those interested in doing a bit of sightseeing – after all, not everybody participates to win.

-To see the route, and download the route segments, click on the top menu.
+To see the routes, and download the routes segments, click on the top menu.

 13. Ferries on route:

 You will need to take five ferries.
-Only one needs to be booked in advance.
+Only one needs to be booked in advance - the Aarhus to Odden.
 The ferries add an extra competitive element, to plan around, and adds to the experience of Denmark.

 So we decided to retain these five ferries and see no problems, since all riders have the same conditions.